flyingsquad/journal-enricher/README.md

 # Journal Enricher
  Provide the ability to open scenes and compendiums by clicking journal links.
-There's also a way to embed requests to Monk's token bar to make skill checks and saving throws.
+There's also a way to embed requests to Monk's token bar to make skill checks and saving throws, as well as a method to jump to pins on the map of the current scene.

  The general format is @ViewScene[UUID].
 You get the UUID from a scene by opening the Configure Scene dialog and clicking the icon right after the scene name in the dialog title bar.
 This places the UUID for the scene in the copy buffer, which you can paste between the brackets in @ViewScene[] or @ActivateScene[].